← Back

 "details_map": {

-"Summary": "SharePoint Online Management Shell now supports app-only certificate-based authentication for secure, unattended automation with MFA.
-Administrators can register apps in Microsoft Entra ID, assign API permissions, and use certificates to run scripts without user credentials, enhancing security and compliance."
+"Summary": "SharePoint Online Management Shell now supports app-only certificate-based authentication for secure, unattended automation, even with MFA enforced.
+Available from version 16.0.26712.12000, it uses app identities registered in Microsoft Entra ID.
+Administrators must register apps, assign permissions, generate certificates, and update scripts accordingly."

 },